ray-project/kuberay/apiserver/JobSubmission.md

 ### Deploy KubeRay operator and API server

-Refer to [readme](README.md) for setting up KubRay operator and API server.
+Refer to [readme](README.md) for setting up KubeRay operator and API server.
 For development, we can build the API server from source code and deploy to the local KinD cluster.

 ```shell
 make docker-image cluster load-image deploy